 Installation of hardened and resilient infrastructure in Puerto Rico begins with development of the open access conduit system described in Requirement 9.
+Access to the full allocation will allow the Puerto Rico Broadband Program to immediately implement the route selection and competitive bidding procedures described in this proposal.
 Residents in every area of Puerto Rico, especially those in historically underserved rural areas left out of major development projects, must have access points that are structurally reinforced to withstand unexpected events.
-Swift and efficient deployment of this conduit system with the full allocation will allow internet service providers and other critical tenants to deploy needed middle-mile, backhaul, and last-mile services to residents and community anchor institutions throughout Puerto Rico in a new resilient, sustainable system upon completion of relevant routes, rather than waiting for the entire system to be completed before using the conduit capacity.
+Swift and efficient construction of this conduit system will allow internet service providers and other critical tenants to deploy needed middle-mile, backhaul, and last-mile services to residents and community anchor institutions throughout Puerto Rico in a new resilient, sustainable system.
+Additionally, full allocation ensures project continuity throughout the BEAD program lifecycle and gives Puerto Rico greater ability to manage the program budget.

-Puerto Ricans face additional obstacles to connection, including device needs and digital literacy skills gaps.
-Receipt of the full allocation as quickly as possible will allow the Puerto Rico Broadband Program to launch programs together, allowing construction of the island-wide conduit system to coincide with increased device and skills access.
+Access to the full allocation will further support the Puerto Rico Broadband Program's efforts to close the digital divide.
+As noted in the Five-Year Action Plan, Puerto Ricans face substantial obstacles to connection, including device needs and digital literacy skills gaps.
+Receipt of the full allocation as quickly as possible will allow the Puerto Rico Broadband Program to launch nondeployment programs and government supports simultaneously, allowing construction of the island-wide conduit system to coincide with increased device and skills access, workforce development initiatives, online government services support, and staff and outreach capacity.
+Subgrantee selection with access to the full allocation will allow more accurate and efficient use of funds for non-deployment purposes and will ensure residents are able to participate in digital equity programming well before the conduit system's completion by 2028.

-While the Puerto Rico Broadband Program has and will continue to reduce costs and barriers to deployment, anticipated construction delays in permitting, administrative approvals, and environmental assessments may impact the timeline for the conduit system.
+Finally, while the Puerto Rico Broadband Program has and will continue to reduce costs and barriers to deployment, anticipated construction delays in permitting, administrative approvals, and environmental assessments may impact the timeline for the conduit system.
 Access to the full BEAD allocation will allow the Puerto Rico Broadband Program to make progress toward all non-deployment goals throughout construction of the conduit system.
-Further, subgrantee selection with access to the full allocation will allow more accurate and efficient use of funds for non-deployment purposes and will ensure residents are able to participate in digital equity programming well before the conduit system's complete deployment in 2028.
+The Government of Puerto Rico appreciates the opportunity to appeal for one hundred percent (100%) funding during the Initial Proposal round.